 Brain injuries are very complicated because they can affect a person in many different ways, from impacting your emotions and behavior, to affecting your motor skills and your ability to think, remember and learn.
 Therefore, the losses that a person suffers vary greatly from case to case.

 Medical malpractice and personal injury cases, including those involving brain injuries, require help from medical professionals who can provide expert opinions on the case.
 This expert testimony is critical for establishing the medical facts in your case.
 This adds another element of complexity to the legal claim.

 What Type of Compensation Can I Receive When Filing a Brain Injury Lawsuit?

-Brain injuries can have a profound, life-long impact on the victim, making these cases quite complex since your attorney will need to calculate how much the brain injured person will need to cover future medical expenses, physical therapy costs and living-related expenses (amongst other things.)
+Brain injuries can have a profound, life-long impact on the victim, making these cases quite complex since your attorney will need to calculate how much the injured person will need to cover future medical expenses, physical therapy costs and living-related expenses (among other things.)
 It takes an experienced personal injury lawyer to accurately calculate these future costs, as you must consider how the patient’s condition may evolve, while also considering inflation and other variables.